Fatmike-GH/PELoader/README.md

 A PE loader for Windows with full Thread Local Storage (TLS) support.

 Keywords: PE loader, PE loading, manual mapper, manual mapping, portable executable, thread local storage, TLS, EXE

+If you want to see how the PE Loader works in a pratical application you can also check out my PE Packer ``Fatpack`` here: https://github.com/Fatmike-GH/Fatpack

 ## Introduction